Carolina Panthers: Rivalries

 The Panthers have developed heated rivalries with the three fellow members of the NFC South (the Atlanta Falcons, Tampa Bay Buccaneers, and New Orleans Saints).
 The team's fiercest rivals are the Falcons and Buccaneers.

 The Falcons are a natural geographic rival for the Panthers, as Atlanta is only 230 mi south on I-85.
-The two teams have played each other twice a year since the Panthers' inception, and games between the two teams feature large contingents of Panthers fans at Atlanta's Mercedes-Benz Stadium and large contingents of Falcons fans at Bank of America Stadium.
+The two teams have played each other twice a year since the Panthers' inception, and games between the two teams feature large numbers of the visiting team's fans.
+As of the 2023 season, the Falcons lead the all-time series 36–22.
+The teams have never met in the postseason.

 The Panthers' rivalry with Tampa Bay has been described as the most intense in the NFC South.
 The rivalry originated in 2002 with the formation of the NFC South, but became particularly heated before the 2003 season with verbal bouts between players on the two teams.
 It escalated further when the Panthers went to Tampa Bay and beat them in what ESPN.com writer Pat Yasinskas described as "one of the most physical contests in recent memory".
 The rivalry has resulted in a number of severe injuries for players on both teams, some of which were caused by foul play.
 One of these plays, an illegal hit on Tampa Bay punt returner Clifton Smith, sparked a brief melee between the teams in 2009.
+As of 2023, the Panthers lead the all-time series 25–22.
+The two teams have never met in the postseason.

+As of the 2023 season, the Saints lead the all-time series against the Panthers 31–28.
+The teams faced off in their lone postseason meeting in the 2017–18 postseason in the Wild Card Round with the Saints being victorious 31–26.